-Ambedkarite group Bhim Army on Sunday moved the Bombay High Court against the Pune Police’s refusal to allow public events that the group had planned to conduct that day, The Indian Express reported.
-The outfit also sought compensation of Rs 10 crore for the Mumbai police’s “illegal” detention of Dalit activists, including its chief Chandrashekhar Azad.
-The court is expected to hear the matter on Monday.
+The Bombay High Court on Monday denied relief to detained Bhim Army chief Chandrashekhar Azad, ANI reported.
+The Ambedkarite group had on Sunday moved the Bombay High Court against the Pune Police’s refusal to allow public events that the group had planned to conduct that day, The Indian Express reported.
+The outfit also sought compensation of Rs 10 crore for the Mumbai Police’s “illegal” detention of Dalit activists, including its Azad.

 In the Bhim Army’s petition on Sunday, advocate Nitin Satpute urged the High Court to ensure the state does not take action against the group.
 The petition was filed on behalf of Datta Pol, the Pune unit chief of Bhim Army.

 The Bhim Army had planned events in Mumbai on Saturday and in Pune on Sunday, days ahead of the first anniversary of the Koregaon-Bhima caste violence.
 The events failed to take place after the Mumbai police detained Azad and other activists on Friday evening.
 They had allegedly been detained after Azad said he would go ahead with the Saturday rally in Worli locality despite not having police permission.